oKermorgant/map_simulator/README.md

 If a Gazebo laser plugin is found, the laser scans will be published with the same specifications.

+If a robot is spawned twice in the same workspace, the previous one will be removed.

 ## Unspawning robots

 Just double-clic on the robot you want to remove.
 It cannot be done if `display` was set to False.